Martina99188/DevOpsMobileAplicationDevelopment/README.md

 * **Repository_metadata.csv**.

-This file contains the name of the repository, the number of stars, the number of forks, the number of commits, the number of releases, the number of contributors, the number of issues and the number of pull requests.
+This file contains the name of the repository, the number of stars, the number of forks, the number of commits, the number of releases, the number of contributors, the number of issues, and the number of pull requests.
 All this data will allow graphs to be created as required.

 The second folder is called **Analysis** and it has the following folders: